 - tooth decay

-Occasionally, a person may have a preexisting condition that can cause them to be sick after drinking only small amounts of alcohol.
+Occasionally, a person may have a preexisting condition that can cause them to vomit after drinking only small amounts of alcohol.
 These conditions include:

-Alcohol intolerance is a condition that makes a person unable to process alcohol properly.
+Alcohol intolerance is a condition that prevents a person from processing alcohol properly.

 Symptoms of alcohol intolerance that may appear when drinking include: